SeaowlGroup/SeaowlGroup/rapport.md

 + `clock_node`: meant to accerate the simulation thus shortening its duration.
 Caused a degradation of the behavior of the algorithms and was then left out
 + `state_simulator_node`: incomplete implementation of the estimation of the ASV pose via GPS
 + `obstacle_tracker_nema_node`: can simulate and track the obstacles simulated by the emission of AIS signals via an UDP port.
 Was meant to be used with the software _Nema Studio_ but this possibility was left out
++ The whole file `asv_simulator/nodes` : these are utility nodes implemented in the original package that we never used

 ### Main Topics
 _The **Architecture** part describes where each node publish and subscribe._